Skip to content

 While the rhythm of Krista’s day is similar to mine, our routines do vary.
 I have to account for that in my schedule.
 Just because content planning works well for me at a certain time, doesn’t mean it works for her.

-5 Tips for Creating a Block Schedule
+5 Tips for Creating a Block Schedule: How to make a block schedule work for you!

 2. Make a list of the types of recurring tasks that need to be completed every week, month, and quarter.